The Japan Exchange & Teaching (JET) Programme

-To find out more about the 2016 JET Programme please attend one of our information sessions around the country in mid-September 2015.
+To find out more about the 2016 JET Programme please attend one of our information sessions around the country.
 (Details listed further down this page once confirmed)

 You can also have a look at the FAQs on the Official JET Homepage